Boat ramps and boating facilities

 Tweed Shire Council builds and maintains boat ramps, jetties, pontoons and wharves for public use, view map below for locations.

 - riverbank erosion protection

-Council will soon begin charging an annual license fee of $255 for pontoons that are located in Council owned canals.
-The documents below include answers to some frequently asked questions about the license, and a sample of the new license agreement that pontoon owners will be requested to sign.
+Council will soon begin charging an annual licence fee of $255 for pontoons that are located in Council owned canals.
+The documents below include answers to some frequently asked questions about the licence, and a sample of the new licence agreement that pontoon owners will be requested to sign.
 All pontoon owners will soon receive a letter outlining the next steps in this process.

 Building a pontoon or boat ramp

 Use the checklist and guidelines below to find out more about building a pontoon or boat ramp.
 You will need to submit a development application.

 Council is responsible for all foreshore facilities and vessel moorings in the Anchorage Island Canal.

 For enquiries about mooring agreements or pontoons call the Sustainability and Environment Unit on 02 6670 2400.

 Foysters Jetty, Tweed Heads

 Foysters Jetty is located on Minjungbal Drive in Tweed Heads, approximately 100m south of the Boyds Bay Bridge (near old tick gates).